itohio/EasyRobot/x/math/graph/SPEC.md

 ### Node[N, E]

 Represents a node in a graph.
-All nodes must implement `Comparable[N, E]`.
+Node implementations MAY implement `Comparable[N, E]` when ordering is required (trees, KD-trees, etc.).

 ```go
 type Node[N any, E any] interface {